run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     --key /path/to/private.pem # (2)
 ```

 1. The domain's cert (public key).
-The cert should be formatted as base 64.
 2. The domain's private key.
-The key should be formatted as base 64.

-Run: `kubectl apply -f tls-secret.yaml`

 For more information on how to create a TLS secret see: [https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets){target=_blank}.